ECCC-MSC/open-data/docs/msc-data/obs_radar/readme_radar_geomet_en.md

 Retrieving the list of latest timesteps available:

-* Users can use `&layer=` in WMS GetCapabilities requests to point to a specific layer and retrieve a smaller XML payload with up to date temporal dimensions.
+* Users can use `&layer=` in WMS GetCapabilities requests to point to a specific layer and retrieve a smaller XML payload with up-to-date temporal dimensions.
 Example for the 1km radar snow layer: [https://geo.weather.gc.ca/geomet?service=WMS&version=1.3.0&request=GetCapabilities&layer=RADAR_1KM_RSNO](https://geo.weather.gc.ca/geomet?service=WMS&version=1.3.0&request=GetCapabilities&layer=RADAR_1KM_RSNO)
 * Additional information is available in the [handling time with WMS section](../../msc-geomet/web-services_en/#handling-time)

 WMS styles: